Healthy cooking and authentic dishes – what’s much better?

 The key is to avoid unhealthy oils and processed foods and instead opt for healthy whole foods.

-This means avoiding using sunflower, canola, grapeseed, soya, and other vegetable oils.
+This means avoiding using sunflower, canola, grapeseed, soya, and other vegetable and seed oils.

 A healthier option is to use a fat or oil with a high tolerance to heat and stable fatty acids.